AbdiZAk/Python-Projects/Gist-Of-Song/README.md

-This program gets the gist of a song using Musixmatch API to get %30 of the song and then extracting each important phrase using Microsoft Azures's Cognative Services.
+This program gets the gist of a song using the name of the song and artist the Musixmatch API gets %30 of the song and then each important phrase in the song is extracted using Microsoft Azures's Cognative Services.